informatics-isi-edu/facebase-docs/docs/_docs/using/Exporting-Data-from-FaceBase.md

 ### 3.1 Download and install DERIVA Client

-[DERIVA Client](https://github.com/informatics-isi-edu/deriva-client) is a set of software packages that includes the BDBag command line program (`bdbag`) and GUI, either of which may be used for downloading the files, and the DERIVA Authentication Agent for authenticating your downloads.
+[DERIVA Client](https://github.com/informatics-isi-edu/deriva-client) is a set of software packages that includes the BDBag command line program (`bdbag`) and GUI, either of which may be used for downloading.
 (Note that there are other programs within this package that are useful for data submitters, such as the upload program.)

 * Windows and Mac users or those who prefer a more "turnkey" installation: installers are available [here](https://github.com/informatics-isi-edu/deriva-client-bundle/releases/latest).
 * Linux users: DERIVA Client is built on Python and is available via the command `pip install deriva-client`.
 A Python 3.5.4 or greater system installation is required.
 The latest stable version of Python is recommended.
 [Detailed installation instructions are available here](https://github.com/informatics-isi-edu/deriva-client#deriva-client).